accelazh/accelazh.github.io/_posts/2015-07-31-Build-Linux-Kernel-and-Live-Debugging.md

   * Create pipe: centos7 side yes; fedora side no
 ```

-Next on fedora VM do below to prepare
+Next on fedora VM do below to prepare.
+Note that for gdb to list source code, the kernel source should be in the same folder with `vmlinux`.

 ```
 # On my fedora VM